 Asset value may decline

 If no valid will is admitted into probate, the estate may proceed under intestate succession.
-Under intestate succession, state law determines who inherits.
-This outcome may not reflect the decedent’s wishes.
+In that case, state law determines who inherits.
+As a result, this outcome may not reflect the decedent’s wishes.

 Because of this risk, efforts to find a missing original will should begin immediately.